 Stephen focuses on complex litigation and appeals.
 He has tried cases to verdict in state and federal courts and has argued more than 50 appeals.
 His practice spans class actions, personal injury, aviation accidents, complex commercial disputes, defamation, professional malpractice, and whistleblower claims.

 His abilities have been recognized in numerous publications.
 Benchmark Appellate observed that Stephen “possesses the rare skill set allowing him to excel at both trial and appellate litigation.”
 Chambers U.S.A. has praised his “extremely creative legal analysis skills” and “sharp intellect,” and ranks him among the top appellate lawyers in the State of Florida.
 He also holds an “AV” rating from Martindale Hubbell and is listed in Best Lawyers In America in the categories of appellate and personal injury.

-In addition to representing victims of abuse, negligence or fraud, Stephen has also been sought out by prominent clients for important litigation, including a sitting judge, elected officials ranging from the re-election campaign of the President of the United States, the Mayor of Miami-Dade County, former professional football players, a large law firm, and several Fortune 500 companies.
+In addition to representing victims of abuse, negligence or fraud, Stephen has also been sought out by prominent clients for important litigation, including a sitting judge, elected officials ranging from the re-election campaign of the President of the United States to the Mayor of Miami-Dade County, former professional football players, a large law firm, and several Fortune 500 companies.

 He joined the firm in 2001 after serving as a Trial Attorney at the U.S. Department of Justice in Washington.
 He had the honor of serving as a law clerk to Judge Rosemary Barkett on the U.S. Court of Appeals for the Eleventh Circuit and Judge Mark Wolf of the U.S. District Court for the District of Massachusetts.
 He is a graduate of Harvard College (A.B., magna cum laude) and Harvard Law School (J.D., cum laude).
-He spent the year after college in England as a Rotary Foundation Ambassadorial Scholar.
-He graduated as the salutatorian of Miami-Palmetto Senior High School.
+He spent the year after college in England as a Rotary Foundation Ambassadorial Scholar and graduated as the salutatorian of Miami-Palmetto Senior High School.